sparshgarg23/quadrotortrajectory/README.md

 # Robotics_New control
-QuadEOM_readonly and runsim were provided to us.Everything else is self implemented.
+QuadEOM_readonly, runsim and the code in the utility folder along with the maps were provided to us.Everything else is self implemented.